SpaceFoon/StarBlimp-KOS_Script/README.md

 # StarBlimp-KOS_Script

+For those who do not know, KOS (Kerbal Operation System) is build on KS (Kerbo script) and is for the automation of any function in Kerbal Space Program.
+It's similar to BASIC and comes with a terminal and even telenet support.

 ## main/launch.ks

 KOS script that automates the entire launch procedure, from pre-launch preparations to entering the atmosphere of another planet.